-Coal Square

-On top of the spoil tip, at a height of sixty meters, a 'Coal Square' was created that reflects both the past and the present character of the spoil tip.
-The square is sunken and visualises the presence of 'black gold'.
+Coal Square On top of the terril, at a height of 60 meters, a 'Coal Square' was created that reflects both the past and the present character of the terril.
+The square is sunken and represents the presence of 'black gold'.
 Its sunken position provides shelter from the strong winds at the top of the hill.
-In the middle of the square, the horizon is no longer visible, directing full attention to the clouds above.
-The sloped edges of the Coal Square can be used for seating and contain historic information on the site and the surrounding mining landscape.
-Visitors can take a stroll on the raised incline and enjoy the panoramic views of the surrounding Limburg mining landscape.

-Together, the pole forest, the prismatic play surface and the Coal Square create a unique addition to the Masterplan Adventure Mountain, drawn by Antea Group, and are a valuable contribution to the transition of Flanders' largest industrial heritage towards a touristic recreational project.
-On the 9th of September 2016 the Adventure Mountain was festively inaugurated.
+From the middle of the square the horizon is no longer visible, directing one's full attention to the clouds above.
+The sloped edges of the Coal Square can be used for seating and contain historic information about the site and the surrounding mining landscape.
+Visitors can take a stroll on the raised talud and enjoy the panoramic views of the surrounding Limburg mining landscape. urbanNext Lexicon Play Landscape be-MINE: a Playground Set on a Coal Mine https://urbannext.net/play-landscape-be-mine/ Together, the pole forest, the prismatic play surface and the Coal Square create a unique addition to the Masterplan Adventure Mountain, developed by Antea Group, and are a valuable contribution to the transition of Flanders' largest industrial heritage towards a touristic, recreational project.